Petrol, Diesel Prices Remain Unchanged Across Metros. See Rates

-Petrol, Diesel Prices Today: Fuel prices remained unchanged for the 95th consecutive day across metro cities on Monday, February 8, 2022.
-This is the longest period when the prices have remained unchanged, ever since the daily revision of prices began in June 2017.
+Petrol, Diesel Prices Today: Fuel prices remained unchanged for the 99th consecutive day across metro cities on Saturday, February 12, 2022.
+This is the longest ever period when the rates have remained static, ever since the daily revision of prices began in June 2017.

 Earlier there was an 82-day break in rate revision between March 17, 2020 and June 6, 2020, when the national lockdown was in place.